RocketChat/docs-old/guides/administrator-guides/livechat/whatsapp-zenvia/README.md

 SMS -> Zenvia -> API Token: Authentication Token for Zenvia API

 SMS -> Zenvia -> Channel: Channel to be used with Zenvia API.
-Possible values are whatsApp, sms or facebook
+Possible values are WhatsApp, sms or facebook

 SMS -> Zenvia -> From: Default "From" name for API calls